Sarasota bicycle accident lawyer

 - Broken bones – Any fractured bones received during a bicycle accident.

-- Head injuries and traumatic brain injuries (TBIs) – Any blows to the head during a bicycle accident.
+- Head injuries and traumatic brain injuries (TBIs) – Any blows to the head during a bicycle accident can lead to a traumatic brain injury, which can cause long-term damage and ongoing medical costs.

 - Joint dislocation – A separation in the joint during a bicycle accident.

-- Internal bleeding – A result of trauma to internal blood vessels that cause blood to pool inside the body.
+- Internal bleeding – A result of trauma to internal blood vessels that causes blood to pool inside the body.

-- Paralysis – An injury that leads to the loss of motor or muscle functions because of a bicycle accident.
+- Paralysis – A serious injury to the spinal cord that leads to the loss of motor or muscle functions.

 Who Pays for My Injuries?